-- Who should receive assets held in your retirement accounts (e.g., 401(k) plan accounts and IRAs) and the proceeds from your life insurance? - You should complete beneficiary designation forms provided by your plan administrators, account custodians, and insurance carriers to ensure your wishes are carried out.
+- Who should receive assets held in your retirement accounts (e.g., 401(k) plan accounts and IRAs) and the proceeds from your life insurance? - You should complete beneficiary designation forms provided by your plan administrators, account custodians, and insurance carriers, under the advisement of your estate planning attorney, to ensure your wishes are carried out.